zygolife/Genomics_Workshop_2019/docs/Genomics/AMPtk.md

 ### STEP 3.
 Taxonomy Assignment
 This step will assign taxonomy to each OTU sequence and add taxonomy to OTU table.
 This command will generate taxnomy based on the ITS database.

+Note: at Taxonomy Assignment step, we will use clustered sequences file and OTU table for taxonomy assignment from ITS database

 ```bash
 if [ ! -f $BASE.otu_table.taxonomy.txt ]; then